 There are also some specialized lumber products used for distinct types of wood fencing.
 An example is lattice or "latticework."
 What is "latticework?"
 Let's take a closer look.

-The individual strips of lumber that are used for lattice typically measure .25 inches x 1.5 inches, come in various lengths, and are pressure-treated so that the wood will last a long time.
-Read this tutorial to learn how to build a lattice fence.
+The individual strips of lumber that are used for lattice typically measure 0.25 inches x 1.5 inches, come in various lengths, and are pressure-treated so that the wood will last a long time.